IMPORTANT WARNING:

 Before taking lurasidone,

-• tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
+- tell your doctor if you are pregnant if you plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking lurasidone, call your doctor.
-Lurasidone may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

-• you should know that you may experience hyperglycemia (increases in your blood sugar) while you are taking this medication, even if you do not already have diabetes.
-If you have schizophrenia, you are more likely to develop diabetes than people who do not have schizophrenia, and taking lurasidone or similar medications may increase this risk.
+- you should know that you may experience hyperglycemia (increases in your blood sugar) while you are taking this medication, even if you do not already have diabetes.
 Tell your doctor immediately if you have any of the following symptoms while you are taking lurasidone: extreme thirst, frequent urination, extreme hunger, blurred vision, or weakness.
 It is very important to call your doctor as soon as you have any of these symptoms, because high blood sugar can cause a serious condition called ketoacidosis.
 Ketoacidosis may become life-threatening if it is not treated at an early stage.
 Symptoms of ketoacidosis include dry mouth, nausea and vomiting, shortness of breath, breath that smells fruity, and decreased consciousness.

 What special dietary instructions should I follow?